 For surgeons or therapists with an interest in pursuing a higher degree in Orthopaedics.
 It is a full time or part time taught MSc in association with the University of Salford.
 There is no clinical attachment with this.

 For surgeons or therapists with an interest in pursuing a higher degree in Upper Limb Orthopaedics.
 It is a part time degree in association with the University of Salford.
 You need to be in employment and working in a clinical setting, as this is a work-based programme.

 5. Clinical Attachment:

 Short clinical visits are available to surgeons and therapists.
 These are very popular and we limit the number of clinical visitors.
-You will need to register with the hospital medical personnel department.
 You will not be able to perform or assist with any surgery or directly partake in clinical activities, but would be welcome to join the weekly educational activities in the Unit.
-Visits can be arranged directly by contacting us or via an Orthopaedic Product Company (Smith & Nephew, Arthrex, DePuy, Tornier, Corin).
+Visits can be arranged by contacting an upper limb consultant or emailing Diane Allmark, at email@example.com or via an Orthopaedic Product Company (Smith & Nephew, Arthrex, DePuy, Tornier, Corin).